 The secondary market is active, helping to improve its liquidity.
 I have personally been able to sell most of my loans with 8-9% interest rate while the primary market was offering 10-12% with similar conditions.

 Some loan originators offer a buy-back guarantee protection if the borrower misses payments for more than 60 days, this adds an extra layer of safety, however, the investor must be conscious that if the loan originator bankrupts you can lose you money too.
-Ideally, we would have to look up the financial statements and check out the fundamentals of every single loan originator we want to invest with, the same way as share owners do prior buy company shares.
-This involves a lot of researching time, unless you want to invest serious money, I would follow what I and most of the crowdfunding investors do – diversifying across several loan originators, the more the better.
-As said before, Mintos deals with 60 loan originators, a good number to get you diversified.
+Ideally, we would have to look up the financial statements and check out the fundamentals of every single loan originator we want to invest with, the same way as shareowners do prior buying company shares.
+This involves a lot of researching time unless you want to invest serious money, I would follow what I and most of the crowdfunding investors do – diversifying across several loan originators, the more the better.
+As I said before, Mintos deals with over 60 loan originators, that’s a good number to get you diversified.

 The auto-invest tool is the feature I like the most.
 It offers the option to set up different investment strategies, which will reinvest automatically any funds you get from interest or principal payments or simply any further deposits you make to your account.

 These are the configurable parameters you can customize to shape your investing strategy within the Mintos auto-invest tool:

 - Loan originators – tick those you want to deal with, untick the ones to avoid

 - Rating – Mintos rates every loan from A+ to D, being A+ the safest and D the riskiest.

 - Loan type – 8 to choose from (business loans.
 Personal loans, mortgage loans,…).
 Chose those you understand